 Does your kitchen storage set-up include ‘the cupboard’?
 Because, full disclaimer, mine does.
 You know the type – open the door, shove whatever lives there (typically Tupperware, let’s be real) in, and quickly close the door before the contents can spill out.

-It’s a dance I have perfected over the years, and I’m not sure how proud I am of that fact.
+It’s a kitchen storage dance I have perfected over the years, and I’m not sure how proud I am of that fact.

 With the current situation going on, chances are you – like me – have taken to doing all sorts of jobs around the house.
 A global pandemic, it seems, is turning us all into world-class tidiers and declutterers.